 Claude Sutton sketches the house of a local sheik he visited on 4 Feb 1889

-Claude Sutton eventually set sail for home on 13 June 1889, and following a brief stint as the chaplain of Sir Thomas Dyke Acland (1809-1898), was appointed in 1895 as vicar of St Edmund’s, Southwold, where he would remain until his death in 1925.
+Claude Sutton eventually set sail for home on 13 June 1889, and following a brief stint as the chaplain of Sir Thomas Dyke Acland (1809-1898), was appointed in 1894 as vicar of St Edmund’s, Southwold, where he would remain until his retirement in 1924.
 He seems never to have travelled overseas again for any extended period of time.
 Fortunately, his diaries passed down to his son, who eventually handed them off to Frank Emery (1930-1987), Tutor in Geography at St Peter’s (1962-1987), through whom they eventually passed to Ken Addison.